twitchscience/rs_ingester/README.md

 * It then runs the `CREATE TABLE` or `ALTER` query and updates `infra.table_version` in a transaction, and updates its local cache.
 It then moves on to the next migration.

+The migrator also handles calls to the `/control/increment_version/:id` endpoint (see below).
+It handles the necessary updates to `infra.table_version` and the in-memory version cache so that only one goroutine is ever modifying them.

 ## Control

-The control module provides an API to control aspects parts of the ingester.
+The control module provides an API to control aspects parts of the ingester, called from blueprint.
+Current endpoints:
-Currently this provides an endpoint to force loads on a single table.
-This is currently used in the blueprint UI.
-It works by setting the `ts` column of rows in `tsv` of the desired table to 1970, making it the first table that will be picked up by a loader.
+* `/control/ingest`: This is executes a force load from the blueprint UI.
+It works by setting the `ts` column of rows in `tsv` of the desired table to 1970, making it the next table that will be picked up by a loader.
+* `/control/table_exists/:id`: This returns whether a table exists in the `infra.table_versions` table.
+This can return false positives for tables that have been dropped, but it's a trade-off to keep this endpoint fast.
+* `/control/increment_version/:id`: This increments a table's version without waiting for a TSV to come in and the migration to be executed.
+This is used to skip the creation of tables that have been dropped before any TSVs come in.

 ## License